Biblical truth for people navigating life's struggles and seeking meaning. Join us every Sunday for hope, community, and answers to real problems.

 Watch previous Sunday Bible Study sessions and open forums.
 Each session includes biblical teaching on life's struggles, followed by live Q&A where we address real questions from real people seeking biblical truth for their pain.

-Thirteenth session exploring Jacob's decades-long grief over Joseph and what Scripture teaches about sorrow that refuses to leave.
-Through Genesis 37 and 45, we discover that Jacob refused to be comforted - not rebellion, but love remembering.
+Phase 2: "Navigating Specific Struggles."
+Exploring Jacob's decades-long grief over Joseph and what Scripture teaches about sorrow that refuses to leave.
+Through Genesis 37 and 45, discovers that Jacob refused to be comforted - not rebellion, but love remembering.
 His grief is faith's silence, not faith's absence.
-Examines the Hebrew word "nakam" (comfort/sigh), how God's faithfulness doesn't depend on our feelings, grief needing presence not pressure, and personal testimony of loss transformed into ministry.
+Examines the Hebrew word "nakam" (comfort/sigh), how God's faithfulness doesn't depend on our feelings, grief needing presence not pressure.
 Features discussion on the received text, translation principles, and Hebrew word studies.

 Genesis 37:31-35, 45:26-28, 47:9, Hebrews 11:8-13, Psalm 42:3-5, Jeremiah 31:15-17